 Figure 3: iD vs. VDS (left) and iD vs. VGS (right)

 The two characteristic curves provide important information for engineers implementing NMOS transistors into their system by illustrating whether a particular unit will pass or fail within a certain region of operation.
 Figure 3 depicts the transition from the triode region into the saturation region given discrete values of VGS and shows the response of iD to changes in VGS while the NMOS transistor is in the saturation region.
 With enough precision, these curves can be analyzed with an resolution of 1pA.

-2. Hardware Setup for Testing Transistors
+2. Hardware Setup for Testing NMOS

-3. Software Solutions for Acquiring Characteristic Curves
+3. Software Solution for Acquiring Characteristic Curves